BEAVERCREEK, Ohio (WDTN) – FEMA is setting up casework locations in several counties that were impacted by the Memorial Day tornado outbreak

 “We really want to work individually with survivors from this disaster.
 Everyone has different needs, different levels of insurance and we understand that,” said Christensen.

-A preliminary damage assessment the first week of June, by FEMA, SBA and the Ohio Emergency Management Agency, identified 942 homes and buildings that were either destroyed or significantly damaged and 837 additional homes and buildings that suffered minor damage or were slightly affected.Grab the FREE WDTN News App for iPhone or Android.
+A preliminary damage assessment the first week of June, by FEMA, SBA and the Ohio Emergency Management Agency, identified 942 homes and buildings that were either destroyed or significantly damaged and 837 additional homes and buildings that suffered minor damage or were slightly affected.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.